skjolber/mockito-rest-spring/README.md

 [![Build Status](https://travis-ci.org/skjolber/mockito-rest-spring.svg?branch=master)](https://travis-ci.org/skjolber/mockito-rest-spring)

 # mockito-rest-spring
-This utility supports unit testing applications which consume external REST services specified using Swagger/OpenAPI or RAML.
+This utility supports __unit testing applications which consume external REST services__ defined using Swagger/OpenAPI, RAML or equivalent.

-By running a code generator and mocking the resulting stubs, __full [Mockito] support for over-the-wire mocks is provided__.
+In a nutshell, mocking external REST services becomes __as simple as mocking any other bean__ using [Mockito].

 Users will benefit from

-  * full stack __integration-style testing__ - mocks are live on local ports using webserver instances
+  * full stack __integration-style testing__ - over-the-wire mocking on local ports.
   * [Mockito] support - i.e. full method/type safety
   * simple setup using JUnit
     * `@Rule` for [Junit 4](junit4)
     * `@Extension` for [JUnit 5](junit5)
   * Tomcat, Jetty & Undertow support

 The REST API must be available either in the form of an annotated interface or a concrete implemenation at compile time.
+This usually means running a code generator plugin to generate the stubs from your Swagger/OpenAPI definitions.

 While the primary target is __Spring-flavored REST__, there is really no constraints on using other implementations.